gavinoriley/gavinoriley.github.io/README.md

                 </iframe>
                 <img src="https://gavinoriley.github.io/assets/demon.png" alt="Demon Right" style="max-height: 315px; width: auto; background: transparent !important;">
             </div>
             <p>Here's a video of the game in action.
-This game is still in the early access phase, but you can try out the demo or buy the early access version to support me while I continue to develop it.</p>
+This game is still in the early access phase, but you can download the demo or buy the early access version to support me while I continue to develop it.</p>
         </section>
         <section id="gameplay">
             <div class="image-container">